open-cogsci/osdoc/README.md

 ## Site generation

-To regenerate the menu file, run:
+To generate the site for local testing:

-	python3 build-menu.py
+	python3 build-menu.py # optional, to regenerate the menu

-To regenerate the Python API docs, run (see the source for assumptions about where OpenSesame and PyGaze are located):

-	python3 build-api.py
+	python3 build-api.py # optional, to regenerate the Python api
+	pelican -s pelicanconf.py

-Finally, to generate the site, run:
+Or, to generate the site for publication, run:

+	python3 build-menu.py --publish
+	python3 build-api.py # optional, to regenerate the Python api
-	pelican
+	pelican -s publishconf.py

 This will generate the site in the folder `output`.

 ## Dependencies

-Most dependencies are available from the Ubuntu repositories or from the [Cogsci.nl PPA][].
-Only [htmlcompressor.jar][] and [yui-compressor.jar][] must be downloaded from their respective websites and manually placed in the osdoc source folder.

-	pelican
+- pelican
-	pyyaml
+- pyyaml
-	htmlmin
+- htmlmin
-	python-academicmarkdown
+- python-academicmarkdown
-	python-yamldoc
+- python-yamldoc
-	linkchecker         # Optional, for checking for dead links htmlcompressor.jar  # Optional, for compressing HTML
-	yuicompressor		# Optional, for compressing HTML

 ## License information